Update 14: The Book Returned and Neha Bua's Summons (Avi and Madam/Komal/Neha Bua)

 *It’s good I put the book back,* I thought, a wave of finality settling over me. *Now I’ll go to Bua’s house.*

-I walked the short distance to Neha Bua's house.
-I knocked on her gate, and Komal—Neha Bua's daughter—opened it.
-She saw me and immediately turned and went inside without saying a single word.
-I followed her in and sat down on the sofa.
+I walked the short distance to Neha Bua’s house.
+I knocked on her gate, and Komal—Neha Bua’s daughter—opened it.
+She saw me and immediately turned and went inside without saying a single word, leaving the door open.
+I followed her in and sat down on the sofa, feeling the coldness of her slight.

-Komal and I were the same age and in the same class.
-This was due to my three-year gap and the local custom of village girls often having late schoool admissions.
-Neha Bua's younger daughter, Kavita, and her other daughter, Leena, were also in the same class.
-Leena’s twin brother, Rajesh, was in their grade but lived and studied at a boarding schoool.
+Komal and I were the same age and in the same class, a fact I knew was due to my three-year gap and the village custom of girls having late college admissions. *This complicated family structure always makes everything awkward.* Neha Bua’s younger daughter, Kavita, and her other daughter, Leena, were also in the same class.
+Leena’s twin brother, Rajesh, was in their grade but lived and studied at a boarding college.
+My Pooja Bua’s daughters, Sweta and Sital, also studied in the city and lived at their paternal aunt’s house.
+Even Pooja Bua’s son, Raj, had a gap in his studies, like me, due to an earlier accident. *Our large family was a complex web of shared classes, age gaps, and local logistics, but the point was that Neha Bua was still cold.*

-I waited for Neha Bua, wondering exactly why she had summoned me.
+I waited for Neha Bua, my muscles tight as I wondered exactly why she had summoned me.

 The next day, my stomach was a knot of anxiety.
 I had two stressful tasks: I had to return the stolen book, and then I had to face Neha Bua, the only person in the family who openly resented me.
-The dread was so consuming I couldn't even eat properly before leaving the house.
+The dread was so consuming I couldn't even eat properly before leaving the house; every bite felt like sand.

-In the afternoon, I went to Madam's house.
-Today, her mood was much lighter than yesterday's interrogation, and she was dressed in a simple sari, her face softer and more relaxed.
+In the afternoon, I went to Madam’s house.
+Today, her mood was much lighter than yesterday’s sharp interrogation.
+She was dressed in a simple sari, her face softer and more relaxed.

-"Nothing, Madam.
-I just didn't sleep well last night."
+“Nothing, Madam.
+I just didn’t sleep well last night,” I replied, trying to keep my voice flat.

-"Wait, I'll make you a hot cup of coffee," she said, already heading toward the kitchen.
+“Wait, I’ll make you a hot cup of coffee,” she decided, already heading toward the kitchen.

 “Okay.”

-As soon as she was out of sight, I moved with lightning speed.
-I pulled the book from my bag, slid it back under the bed precisely where I had found it, and shoved the bag back into the corner.
-A cold sweat broke out on my back, but I felt a powerful, cleansing wave of relief wash over me.
-The danger is gone.
+As soon as her footsteps faded, I moved with lightning speed.
+I pulled the book from my bag, slid it back under the bed precisely where I had found it, and shoved the empty bag back into the corner.
+A cold sweat broke out on my back, but a powerful, cleansing wave of relief washed over me. *The danger is gone.*

-"Here's the coffee," she said, returning with the mug.
-"Tell me, what's going on that has you so worried?"
+Madam returned, holding the steaming mug.
+“Here’s the coffee,” she said.
+“Tell me, what’s going on that has you so worried?”

-She observed me over the rim of her mug.
-"You don't seem like a student of your age, Avi."
+She observed me over the rim of her mug, her gaze sharp.
+“You don’t seem like a student of your age, Avi.”

-"That's because I had to repeat a class after my parents died," I explained, the familiar tragedy now serving as a quick excuse for my maturity.
-"There was a three-year gap.
-Otherwise, I would be graduating now."
+“That’s because I had to repeat a class after my parents died,” I explained, the familiar tragedy now serving as a quick, accepted excuse for my maturity.
+“There was a three-year gap.
+Otherwise, I would be graduating now.”

 I stood up abruptly, eager to leave before she could ask any more probing questions.
 “Madam, I have to go.
 I’ll come again tomorrow.”